Angela Addison: Tottenham Hotspur

+Charlton Athletic

+Addison then signed with Charlton Athletic in the FA Women's Championship in July 2022 where she became a mainstay starter for a side which secured a 4th place finish in the league.

+The following season, Addison remained a key player in an improved Charlton Athletic side which finish 2nd in the FA Women's Championship and only one point off winners Crystal Palace.

+Following the conclusion of the 23/24 season, Addison left the club following the expiration of her contract.

+Ipswich Town

+In July 2024, Addison signed with Ipswich Town in the FA Women's National League South in a bid to gain promotion back to the FA Women's Championship.
+As a child, Addison had spent several years in Ipswich's girls' academy.

+After a strong start to the season with 11 goal contributions in 16 games in all competitions, Addison's season was cut short due to her first career injury.

+Durham W.F.C.

+On 7 July 2025, it was announced that Addison had joined Women's Super League 2 side Durham, with her signing being unveiled at Durham Cathedral.

 International career

 Addison received her first call up for the England women's national under-21 football team in February 2020.
 She subsequently had her first cap in a friendly against France's under-20 team on 8 March 2020.
 In October 2021 Addison received her first call up to the England women's national under-23 football team, but she along with her Spurs teammates were recalled from the camp.
 The following month Addison made her first appearance at an England under-23 camp.

 Personal life

 Angela has a twin sister, Therese, who also plays football.
 The twins both spent time playing together at C&K Basildon and Tottenham Hotspur.
 Angela goes by the nickname "A" stemming from the years that herself and Therese, known as "T", played at the same clubs and shared the pitch together.